 5. Have Credit Repair Professionals Remove The Derogatory Mark

-If you are the type of person who would rather avoid all the headaches involved in reviewing your credit, disputing errors, and negotiating with credit bureaus and creditors, check out reputable professional credit repair companies such as Better Credit Booster.
+If you are the type of person who would rather avoid all the headaches involved in reviewing your credit, disputing errors, and negotiating with credit bureaus and creditors, check out reputable professional credit repair companies.

 Let professionals help you out, and honestly, they are in a better position to get negative stuff removed from your credit report a lot quicker.